Terrence Brooks

-Terrence Brooks (born March 2, 1992) is an American former professional football safety.
+Terrence Brooks (born March 2, 1992) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Florida State Seminoles and was selected by the Baltimore Ravens in the third round of the 2014 NFL draft.

 Early life

 A native of Dunnellon, Florida, Brooks attended Dunnellon High School where he rushed for 500 yards and recorded 53 tackles, six interceptions, and three pass breakups during his junior season.

 Considered a three-star recruit by ESPN.com, Brooks was listed as the No. 21 cornerback prospect of his class.
 He accepted a scholarship offer from Florida State over offers from Mississippi and South Florida.

 College career

-As a senior in 2013, Brooks was a first-team All-Atlantic Coast Conference (ACC) selection and was an All-American by CBSSports.com.
+As a senior at Florida State University in 2013, Brooks was a first-team All-Atlantic Coast Conference (ACC) selection and was an All-American by CBSSports.com.